5T33Z0/Clover-Crate/Desktop_Configs/README.md

 # Clover Desktop Configs (UEFI only)
 This section contains pre-configured config.plists for running macOS on Desktop PCs with 2nd to 10th Gen Intel CPUs.
-The configs are based on Corpnewt's Vanilla Hackintosh Clover Guide but I created additional configs for 10th Gen Intel, added Device Properties and necessary Quirks so they are compatible with the new Clover and the latest macOS Monterey as well.

-They are not an all-in-all solution since I donn't know which additional hardware and peripherals you are using but they should get you started easily.
+The included configs are based on Corpnewt's Vanilla Hackintosh Guide.
+But since this guide is no longer maintained, I took his configs and updated them.
+I added Device Properties and necessary Quirks so they are compatible with the new OpenCore Memory Fixes integrated in Clover since r5123.
+They are not an all-in-all solution since I don't know which additional hardware and peripherals you are using but they should assist you in getting your system running, expecially if you are new to hackintoshing.

 ## Building your EFI Folder
 - Download or update [**Clover Configurator**](https://mackie100projects.altervista.org/download-clover-configurator/)